He guides you where He wants you to serve...

 “First of all, I pray that we would never measure our success by how big a ministry we are, how many ministry sites we have, or the number of children we serve.
 Instead, we should measure success by how well we serve each individual child.
 We’re committed to the best of our ability to have real impact on kids and I don’t want us to ever lose sight of that.
 Secondly, I pray we never lose our culture of relationships.
 I truly value the relationships we have between the board, the staff, our partners, our donors, and our trip participants.
 It’s all about relationships!
 So, I pray we continue to serve each other with love, as we serve the kids.
 And finally, I pray we always stay in the center of the Lord‘s will; that we aren’t ahead of him or behind him but we’re right exactly where he wants us to be and are willing to go where he leads.”

-Mike is married to his bride of 45 years, Anita.
+Mike is married to his bride of almost a half-century, Anita.
 Together they have three adult children, all of whom are married, and three grandchildren who are the joy of their lives.
-Anita recently retired from Dallas Baptist University.
-She hopes to join Mike on more of his trips around the world.
+Now retired from Dallas Baptist University, Anita hopes to join Mike on more of his trips around the world.

 While he never imagined he would launch a new ministry at 55 years old, Mike says he wouldn’t change a thing.